 The Governing Body of our school is responsible for ensuring the annual review of this policy, and for reporting back to the Local Authority.

-This policy is based wholly on the Buckinghamshire Model Policy of Autumn 2019.
+This policy is based wholly on the Buckinghamshire Model Policy of Autumn 2019 and was updated September 2020 in line with the updated Government guidance..

 The school will always refer to the recommended DfE Policy also.